 Christine joined TBC for CBT in April 2017.
 She is committed to ongoing professional education and development, and has recently completed the following trainings: Intensive Training in the DBT Prolonged Exposure Protocol for PTSD (Melanie Harned, PhD) in October 2018; Working with Emotion Dysregulation in Families (Alan E. Fruzzetti, PhD) in March 2019; DBT Skills online course (Marsha M. Linehan, PHD) in September – October 2019; and DBT Advanced Training (Nancy Gordon, LCSW) in October 2019.

-Alexandra Pellot, Social Work Student
+Alexandra Pellot, Registered Clinical Social Work Intern

 Tracy Doering, Social Work Student